Azure/azure-webpubsub/samples/java/chatapp/Readme.md

-# Publish and subscribe messages
+# Create a Chat app

 ## Prerequisites